Open Enrollment FAQs for the Employee

 The maximum amount allowed by law in which you can spend on covered health expenses prior to the insurance plan covering 100% of the cost for covered items.
 Just as with deductibles, there are Individual Out-of-Pocket maximums and Family Out-Of-Pocket maximums.

 These protections are part of the Affordable Care Act, commonly known as Obamacare.
-So if you wish to have pre-existing condition coverage from day 1 and appreciate knowing that there is a maximum amount you will have to spend on medical coverage, let your Congresspersons and Senators know that you support the ACA.
+So if you wish to have pre-existing condition coverage from day 1 and appreciate knowing there is a maximum amount you can spend on medical coverage, let your Congresspersons and Senators know that you support the ACA.

-What is the value of Accident, Cancer, Disability and other policies?
+What is the value of the AFLAC Accident, Cancer, and other policies?

-Voluntary Insurance such as accident, cancer, disability, and more, pays you or your beneficiaries a defined cash payment which can be used to pay deductibles, co-insurance, bills, living expenses, and more.
+Voluntary Insurance such as AFLAC, group disability, and more, pays you or your beneficiaries a defined cash payment which can be used to pay deductibles, co-insurance, bills, living expenses, and more.
 They are a perfect complement to your health plans, especially those who selected a High Deductible plan.

 Another way to think about it: Health insurance makes sure the doctor gets paid.
 The voluntary insurances make sure you get paid.